minhho3199/imageit/README.md

 ## Available Scripts

-In the project directory, please run these scrips in order:
+In the project directory, please run these scripts in order:

 ### `npm run uploads`